5 recommended OTC drugs

 Types

-Allergic (extrinsic) — triggered by allergens (pollen, dust, mites, animal dander).
-Non-allergic — exercise, infections, cold air, stress, medications (NSAIDs, beta-blockers).
+Allergic (extrinsic) — triggered by allergens (pollen, dust, dust mites, animal dander).
+Non-allergic — caused by physical exertion, respiratory infections, cold air, stress, smoke or medications (NSAIDs, beta-blockers).

 Diagnosis

-Spirometry with bronchodilator testing (reversibility >12% FEV1), variable PEF, methacholine provocation test.
+Spirometry with a bronchodilator test (reversibility >12% FEV1), variable PEF monitoring and, if needed, a methacholine provocation test to confirm bronchial hyperreactivity.

 Prescription treatment (control steps)